List of countries with Burger King franchises: Asia

-The first Burger King in Asia opened in Granville Road, Hong Kong on 7 August 1979, as the 2500th Burger King globally.
+The first Burger King in Asia opened in Granville Road, Hong Kong on August 7, 1979, as the 2500th Burger King globally.
 In 1982, franchisees opened stores in several East Asian countries, including Japan, Taiwan, Singapore and South Korea.

 In 1982, the license for Burger King's operations in Singapore was given to Food Systems.
 It planned to open its first outlet at Peninsular Plaza.

 Burger King expanded to Japan in 1993 as a 50-50 venture with Seibu Railways Group.
 Its first outlet in Iruma opened on 22 September, with another in Yokohama and another suburb expected to open that year.
 Additional outlets were expected to open in station buildings owned by Seibu.
 Burger King was a latecomer in Japan's hamburger market, coming at a time of "recession".
 Unlike its competitor McDonald's, Burger King plans to leave its original menu untouched.
 Later owned by Japan Tobacco, it withdrew from the Japanese market in February 2001 with all of its 25 outlets sold to Lotteria.
 Burger King reentered the Japanese market by opening the first outlet in Shinjuku, Tokyo in November 2006.

-It also reentered the Hong Kong market in December 2007.
-This time its Hong Kong operation is wholly owned by North Asia Strategic, who obtained the exclusive right to operate from BK AsiaPac Pte Limited.
-The first outlet was opened on 29 December 2007 in the Sun Arcade, Canton Road, Tsim Sha Tsui, Kowloon.
-As of 2008, 15 stores were in operation, including five in Hong Kong Island (Central, Wanchai, Causeway Bay and Fortress Hill), five in Kowloon (Tsim Sha Tsui, Hung Hom, Mongkok, Wong Tai Sin and Tsz Wan Shan) and five in the New Territories.
-However, due to fierce competition, legal problems, and rising rents, the number of stores was reduced to two (HKIA and The Peak) in late 2015.

-2012 saw a major international expansion initiative.
-The primary thrust was aimed at the BRIC nations, with several new master franchise agreements in those countries that will eventually create upwards of 2500 new stores by 2020.
-One of these deals also creates the single largest international franchise agreement in the company history, a deal to open over 1000 stores in China with a new "super"-franchise headed by the Kurdoglu family of Turkey.
-An updated agreement with its Russian franchisee will see a major expansion into Siberia.
-This move puts Burger King in a superior position to its chief rival McDonald's, as it currently does not operate any locations east of the Ural Mountains.